RaphaelwHuang/WebScrape/README.md

 making sure it was what I expected. get_position_links was tested by printing the links and comparing them to those in the pretty print. get_position_info was tested by searching different things (both with the code and on the website) and then printing the resulting array and comparing it with the website's search results.

+scraper.rb:

+Mail Functionality - Kenton Steiner:
+I tested the email functionality by adding the mail feature to its own file, and then tried to send myself emails.
+After figuring out that I was unable to send a message from localhost, I created a new gmail account to act as the server sending the emails.
+Once I updated the mail function with the username and password for the gmail account, the emails would send, and then I added the feature of attaching a document to the email.
+Lastly, I added a regular expression to validate the email address entered by the user, so that an error is returned if the email is invalid.
+>>>>>>> Stashed changes